omarkobro/simple-products-project/README.md

 # Overview
-- this is a simple products application that provide us with two tabels (products and users)
+- this is a simple products management application that provide us with two tabels (products and users)
 - user can view and filter through the products by price
 - the project has all the basic CRUD  Operations
 - Note: This is my first ever MySQL project and my first Backend project as well :)